Deir Yassin, West Jerusalem (Israel)

 U

-October 29, 1956 - Kafr Qasim Massacre, Kafr Quasim (Israel).
+MOctober 29, 1956 - Kafr Qasim Massacre, Kafr Quasim (Israel).
 Also spelled Kafr Kassem.
 About 20 km east of Tel Aviv, near the Green Line between Israel & the West Bank, in the southern portion of the "Little Triangle" of Arab-Israeli towns & villages.
 The Israel Border Police kill 49 civilians...
 [Muslim residents] of Kafr Qasim annually observe the massacre, and the commemorative memorial was raised in the village.
 The Museum of the Martyrs was opened on [the 50th anniversary] October 29, 2006 [but apparently has no website].
 In December 2007, Israel President Shimon Peres formally apologised for the massacre" which happened at the beginning of the 10-day Suez Crisis.
 News of the massacre was suppressed for weeks, then considered by Palestinians to be another Deir Yassin.
+P

 O